Control - why we use wood preservatives

 of the exit hole is important in determining the beetle species and hence its

-life cycle.
-Death watch Beetle has a much longer cycle (8 to 10 years) than Common
+life expectancy.
+Death watch Beetle has a much longer cycle (8 to 10 years) than

 has to be adapted to suit the insect involved.
 Timber treatment is only part of